jeffgortmaker/pyblp/README.rst

 .. description-start

-An overview of the model, examples, and other documentation can be found at `Read the Docs <http://pyblp.readthedocs.io/en/latest/>`_.
+An overview of the model, examples, and other documentation can be found on `Read the Docs <http://pyblp.readthedocs.io/en/stable/>`_.

 .. docs-start